YaserYQ/gnn-ids-intrusion-detection/README.md

 ## Notes

 - Notebooks are kept exactly as exported from Colab (including original cell outputs, execution counts, and Colab widget metadata) for reference/reproducibility.
-- `01_Data_Preprocessing` was exported without a `.ipynb` extension by Colab; it is a standard Jupyter notebook and can be opened the same way as the others (add the extension locally if your tooling requires it).